Do not leave the list but lose - ExBulletin

 “Not yet (recorded), it is still long.
 Until July.
 As far as I remember, I still remember June or July,” he said.

 Asked about the opportunity to deal directly with his youngest son, Kaesang Pangarep, Jokowi confident.
-That if they are later registered, the others will resign.
+That if you register us later in the registration, the others will resign.

-“Yes, I do not know (in competition with Kaesang to be PSI Ketum).
+“Yes, I don't know (in competition with Kaesang to be Ketum PSI).
 If I register, maybe the others may not register,” he said.

-Note, PSI will hold a congress in July 2025.
-One of the Congress Agendas is to find a new general president.
+Mentioned about the opportunity when registering as PSI president, Jokowi said he did not know.
+Because, during the elections, PSI uses the election of a single man.

+“Yes, I don't know yet, because that's what I know.
+He said he wanted to use electronic voting, a man of a man, all members had the right to vote.
+The most difficult there,” he said.

 |